Déjenme Llorar: Background

-The album followed Morrison's previous EPs Aprendiendo a Aprender (2009) and Mientras Tú Dormías...
-(2010), the project was announced prior to the last concert of the tour she embarqued on to promoted the latter EP during 2011, the tour spanned several cities in both Mexico and United States, and culminated in a concert at the Teatro Metropólitan in Mexico City, Morrison decided to work on the album independently instead of signing to a label, she said that "It is not because if you sign, it means that you have already sold yourself, rather it is because I do not like to work under pressure, but rather at my own pace", about the sound of the album she said that "it will be more folk-sounding, it has the same intensity but with a more latin american tint".
+The album followed Morrison's previous EPs: Aprendiendo a Aprender (2009) and Mientras Tú Dormías...
+(2010).
+The project was announced prior to the last concert of the tour she embarked on to promoted the latter EP during 2011, the tour spanned several cities in both Mexico and United States, and culminated in a concert at the Teatro Metropólitan in Mexico City.
+Morrison decided to work on the album independently instead of signing to a label, she said that "It is not because if you sign, it means that you have already sold yourself, rather it is because I do not like to work under pressure, but rather at my own pace", about the sound of the album she said that "it will be more folk-sounding, it has the same intensity but with a more Latin American tint".

 A deluxe version of the album was released in 2014, consisting of 24 songs, divided in two discs.
 It includes all the original songs from Dejenme Llorar plus alternate versions and five remixes of some songs from the album.
-About the re-edition, Morrison said that she had been wanting to release it for a while and that "it is a very important album in my career and for many people, for what I put together the most significant topics for my followers".
+About the re-edition, Morrison said that she had been wanting to release it for a while and that "it is a very important album in my career and for many people, for which I put together the most significant topics for my followers".

 Singles

-The title track of the album "Déjenme Llorar" was released as the album's first single followed by "Hasta la Piel" on March 21, 2012.
-The song peaked at number 50 in the Latin Digital Songs Sales chart.
+The title track of the album, "Déjenme Llorar", was released as the album's first single, followed by "Hasta la Piel" on March 21, 2012.
+The song peaked at number 50 on the Latin Digital Songs Sales chart.
 The songs "Eres Tú" and "Disfruto" were released as the album's third and fourth singles, the latter entered the Mexico Espanol Airplay chart, peaking at 38, being her highest appearance in the chart.

 A music video for the lead single, directed by Benjamín Estrada and produced by Eduardo López, was uploaded to Cosmica Artists' YouTube account on December 17, 2011.
-As of 2023, the video over 360 million views, being one of Morrison's most viewed music videos in the platform.
+As of 2023, the video has over 360 million views, being one of Morrison's most viewed music videos in the platform.